 Our newest project is all about little winged miracle makers!
-We’ve planted trees (620!) and installed 10 bee colonies as elephant-deterring “live fences” in other projects, turning our attention now to regenerating butterfly numbers and increasing bee presence around farms to create healthier soil and thus healthier people.
+In years past we planted trees (620!) and installed 8 bee colonies with over 100,00 bees as elephant-deterring “live fences” in our “HoneyBees and Orange Trees” Pilot Project.
+Since then we learned so much about what works and what doesn’t while cultivating new relationships and new skillsets.
+With enthusiastic support, we’ve begun regenerating butterfly numbers and increasing bee presence to create healthier environments for insects, the land, and people.

-Kidney disease is rampant throughout the small villages where we work due to groundwater wells being highly contaminated with pesticides, and almost every family is affected.
-To help slow down the use of these deadly chemicals in villages already struggling with crop loss due to foraging elephants, we hope to show that healthy beehives around a farm and a butterfly garden around the home garden can help increase pollination while decreasing pesticide use.
+Kidney disease is rampant throughout the small villages where we work due to contaminated groundwater wells and soil.
+To help slow down the use of the deadly chemicals in villages already struggling with crop loss due to foraging elephants, we hope to show that healthy beehives around a farm and a butterfly garden around the home garden can help increase pollination while decreasing pesticide use.

 We’ve just begun this project, as the long-running monsoon this year forced us to wait until the environment was ready to support the plants and flowers that would feed the butterflies and bees, keeping them happy, healthy, and staying close to their new homes.
 In the next few months of dry season we’ll be busy installing bee boxes and traditional bee pots, as well as growing the flowering butterfly foods that will support them in being prolific pollinators.
 Buzzing, fluttering stories from the field coming soon!